 As an integral part of the IB Primary Years Programme our Primary Years curriculum takes a transdisciplinary approach to learning.
 Within a carefully planned curriculum, children are given the time to explore concepts and construct theories together with teachers in a small group context.

 (1) Explore and extend their understanding though expressive, creative, verbal, and mathematical languages.

 (2) Construct understanding by making connections between mathematics, logic, science, digital technology, and the expressive arts.

 (3) Construct relationships within a full immersion English Language context that gives value to each child’s own unique cultural identity.

-The primary years programme (pyp) is a transdisciplinary curriculum framework with an inquiry approach to conceptual learning and teaching.
+The Primary Years Programme (PYP) is a transdisciplinary curriculum framework with an inquiry approach to conceptual learning and teaching.
 It is taught in over 100 countries of the world.
-The learner and the learning community is at the center of learning and teaching.
+The learner and the learning community are at the center of learning and teaching.
 Through the embodiment of the attributes of the international baccalaureate learner profile, the program strives to build cultural understanding and internationally-minded young people.
 Throughout an academic year, student inquiry is guided by conceptual ideas that are connected to six transdisciplinary themes of global significance.
 Bridges between subject disciplines are fostered and developed to build transferable knowledge, understanding, and skills.